-5) Use of estimates in preparation of financial statements:
+3) Use of estimates in preparation of financial statements:

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements and the reported amounts of revenues and expenses during the reporting years.
 Actual results could differ from those estimates.
-The most significant estimates with regard to the Company's consolidated financial statements relate to revenue recognition for projects that apply the percentage of completion measurement.
+The most significant estimates with regard to the Company's consolidated financial statements relate to revenue recognition for projects that apply the percentage of completion measurement and goodwill impairment.

-6) Functional currency:
+4) Functional currency: